udacity/create-your-own-adventure/english/pick-up-blowtorch/blowtorch.md

 You pick up a blowtorch that is within arm's reach.

-You also notice that there is a giant grapham cracker and Hershey's chocolate bar within reach.
+You also notice that there is a giant graham cracker and Hershey's chocolate bar within reach.

 "Let's do this thing," you say to yourself as you turn on the blowtorch.